 We find that the gas overdensity is systematically higher around more luminous foreground quasars, and the dense environments are particularly prominent at scales $r_{\rm 3D} \lesssim 10\hinvmpc$.
 Similar conclusions have been drawn from LPE studies at redshifts $z=2{\rm -}4$, which analyzed the optical depth distribution along quasar sightlines.
 For example, \citet{2005MNRAS.361.1015R} inferred overdensities of order a few within $\sim10\hinvmpc$ to explain the observed LPE, while \citet{2007MNRAS.377..657G} reported overdensities up to $\sim5$ (or $\sim2$) within $\sim3$ (or $10$) $\hinvmpc$, and further noted a positive correlation between quasar luminosity and overdensity.
 These findings are qualitatively consistent with our TPE analysis, although they are based on different sightline geometries.

 Based on this result, one possible interpretation for the lack of luminosity dependence in the optical depth is that more luminous quasars reside in denser environments, and that the environmental dependence cancels out the effect of increased quasar ionizing radiation.
 However, such an almost exact cancellation appears coincidental.
 Moreover, previous measurements of quasar clustering in redshift surveys suggest that quasar clustering does not depend on luminosity \citep{2005MNRAS.356..415C,2015MNRAS.453.2779E,2017JCAP...07..017L}, or at most shows only a weak luminosity dependence \citep{2013ApJ...778...98S}, which in turn implies that quasars of different luminosity reside in halos of similar mass and environment.
+These tests of luminosity dependence are anchored by relatively luminous quasars, e.g., the BOSS luminosity-binned analysis \citep{2015MNRAS.453.2779E}, whose faint-end limit ($L_{\rm bol}\ge 3.2\times10^{45}\,{\rm erg\,s^{-1}}$) roughly corresponds to $\log_{10}(\nu L_\nu|_{1500\text{\AA}}/{\rm erg\,s^{-1}})\gtrsim 44.9$, and this luminosity regime still overlaps our middle and high luminosity bins (Figure~\ref{fig:sub_all}; Table~\ref{tab:ranges}).
 This apparent inconsistency motivates us to consider alternative explanations for the lack of luminosity dependence, focusing on aspects related to quasar emission itself.
 We explore these possibilities in the following subsection.